eamonnsullivan/disk-watcher-mqtt/README.md

 # disk-watcher-mqtt

 A very simple example of a service that periodically reports disk usage stats to an MQTT broker.
-I wrote this because I needed to keep an eye on the amount of free space on several Raspberry Pis around the house (they are using 32GB SD cards).
+I wrote this because I needed to keep an eye on the amount of free space on several Raspberry Pis around the house.
 I haven't written in Python in years, but I choose the language because it's available on all the Pis, even the Zero.
 So this is unlikely to be a good example of how to do this.
 I just needed it to work, not be elegant.

 ## Installation
 ```